Written by: Natalia Brown

 - Request a vote-by-mail ballot via the application on their website; or by email, fax, mail, telephone call, or in-person meeting.

 It is recommended that you do this at least 10 days before the date of the election.
 For example, you would be on the right track if you’ve requested a mail-in ballot before August 8th for the primary election on August 18th.
-This is because you want to be mindful of delays between the time the request is received, ballot is mailed to you, completed, and returned.
-If you are reading this before August 8th, I strongly encourage you to take action sooner rather than later!
+This is because we want to be mindful of delays in the time it takes for the request to be received, ballot to be mailed, completed, and returned.
+I strongly encourage you to submit this request sooner rather than later!

-Once you receive a vote-by mail ballot, you will complete it (just as you would in-person) according to the included instructions.
-It is very important that you follow the instructions for completing, packaging, mailing or turning in your ballot to make sure it is received in time and can be counted.
-There will be clear instructions on the ballot itself and in the other materials included in the envelope, and there are also additional resources to help you along the way from the county.
+Once you receive a vote-by mail ballot, you can complete it on your own time just as you would in-person.
+It is very important that you follow the steps for packaging/mailing or turning in your ballot to make sure it is submitted in time and can be counted.
+There will be clear instructions on the ballot itself and in the other materials included in the envelope, but there are a host of additional resources to help you along the way provided by the County.

 Mail-in ballots must be returned (1) by mail via USPS or (2) in person at a secure drop box.